rcray2/Q-docs/README.md

 Users can configure, start, stop, and schedule bot actions.
 This enables user interface components to immediately return the latest status:

-- .Throughout the duration of extended, ongoing operations.
+- Throughout the duration of extended, ongoing operations.
-- .By events that act as automatic triggers(such as entity recognition, new concept creation and classification).
+- By events that act as automatic triggers(such as entity recognition, new concept creation and classification).
-- .Report any errors or messages.
+- Report any errors or messages.

 There are two primary scenarios to consider here: